SILPH-UK/silph.github.io/readme.md

 TODO (content)
 - Leaderboard of points earned in the seasn (W/L/D)
+- identify image resolution to work on screen and discord
-- - Some way of showing meta analysis of decks
+- Some way of showing meta analysis of decks
+- Make the buffer sit between the timer and images - timer and button should sit screen bottom

 In Dev; Ready to Prod